CompSciFutures/APMonitor/README.md

 # Recommended configuration for real-time environments

-To put APMonitor into near-realtime mode so that it check resources multiple times per second, use these global settings:
+To put APMonitor into near-realtime mode so that it checks resources multiple times per second, use these global settings:

 - Dial up threads with `-t 15` on the command line or `max_threads: 15` in the site config,
 - set `max_retries` to `1` and